 Improved use of water as thinner turf requires less water to establish.

-Rolawn takes positive action to care for the environment, and the development of our growing regime incorporating Oxygrid has contributed to our attaining the Green Achiever Scheme Gold Award.
+Rolawn takes positive action to care for the environment, and the development of our growing regime incorporating Oxygrid has contributed to our attaining the Green Achiever Scheme Gold and Diamond Banner Awards.